FredNeves95/cap-n-shirts/README.md

 This project is a simulation of a clothing store.

-With this, I've improved my skills with React, Redux, Context API (it was first developt with Contexts and switched to Redux later), and others.
+With this, I've improved my skills with React, Redux, Context API (it was first developt with Contexts and switched to Redux later), Styled-components, SASS, and others.

 I've also learned how to configure and use firebase, stripe and some Redux libraries, such as Redux-persist and Redux-saga.